MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 2. Replace the `APPGUIDHERE` value with the actual app ID of a canvas app.

-3. Save the file as .ps file.
+3. Save the file as .ps1 file.

-4. Run PowerShell as an administrator and execute the .ps file you just created.
+4. Run PowerShell as an administrator and execute the .ps1 file you just created.

 5. Repeat steps 2 - 4 for each canvas app.